Operational Resilience Series

 Why Attend this Exercise

-The GRF Business Resilience Council’s complimentary TTX series challenges teams to test resilience, refine incident response, and share best practices through panel-led discussion with real-time inputs and data aggregation.
+The GRF Business Resilience Council’s ORF Tabletop Exercise series challenges teams to test resilience, refine incident response, and share best practices through panel-led discussion with real-time inputs and data aggregation.
 Participants deepen their understanding of service dependencies and their organization’s ability to adapt and maintain operations across threat types.

 Outcome

-Expose failure paths in AI workflows, uncover gaps in disruption handling, test Minimum Viable Service Levels (MVSLs), and gain actionable insights—advancing collective resilience against operational disruptions.
+Discover and expose failure paths in AI workflows, uncover gaps in disruption handling, test Minimum Viable Service Levels (MVSLs), and gain actionable insights, advancing our collective resilience against operational disruptions.

-ACH Payments Disruption Exercise - After Action Report - In spring 2024, Global Resilience Federation and Nacha ran free half-day tabletop exercises simulating a destructive wiperware attack and major ACH outage.
-Sessions strengthened operational resilience by sharing practices and drilling IT ops, prioritization, media handling, and law-enforcement/regulatory engagement as facilitators advanced timed injects.
+In spring 2024, the Global Resilience Federation and Nacha ran free, half-day tabletop exercises simulating a destructive wiperware attack and a major ACH outage.

 Past Exercises